Seema987/Blog-Client-Side/README.md

 ## Features
 ### Adding Posts

-Our website allows you to add posts about your travel experiences, along with the photographs you captured during your journey.
+My website allows you to add posts about your travel experiences, along with the photographs you captured during your journey.
 To add a post:

 1. Login to your account or sign up if you don't have one.
 2. Click on the "Create" button on the navigation bar.